Trinity Mountain Outdoors

 Peak Elk Bugling Activity

 The best time to call elk is often when peak bugling occurs.
-Peak bugling appears to be correlated with peak breeding; and breeding dates are a function of calf survival, which is dependent on spring temperatures warm enough that the calves don't die, and proper temperature and moisture for forage growth, so the cows can produce milk for the calves.
+Peak bugling appears to be correlated with peak breeding; and breeding dates are a function of calf survival, which is dependent on temperatures warm enough that the calves don't die, and proper temperature and moisture for forage growth, so the cows can produce milk for the calves.
 The timing of the elk rut for different areas is triggered by photoperiod, and may differ in different areas.

 In Minnesota I found that bugling by older bulls starts around August 20th - 24th.
 The rut (both breeding and bugling) may peak from September 10th to October 10th in different areas, with breeding beginning the first week of September.
 In Minnesota I found that peak breeding occurs from September 7th to the 21st.
 While I was guiding in northern New Mexico, I found that peak bugling occurred around September 14th.
 In extreme northern latitudes the rut may occur a week or two later, it may also vary within each state or province.
 It appears that peak bugling in many areas occurs during the later part of September or early part of October.